apache/arrow/docs/source/developers/guide/tutorials/python_tutorial.rst

    Adding a comment to the JIRA ticket we created.

-We have successfully created a new JIRA issue.
+We have successfully created a new JIRA issue with index ARROW-14977.

 .. figure:: python_tutorial_jira_issue.jpeg
    :scale: 50 %